Immunisation provider information

 The Australian Immunisation Register (AIR) records vaccines for people of all ages in Australia.
 All providers delivering immunisation services must report doses administered to the AIR.
-To apply to register with the AIR see How to register as a provider and request access to the AIR.
+To apply to register with AIR, see Immunisation records and registers.

 Sharp and to the Point

-For information on travel vaccination see Smartraveller.gov.au or contact a travel vaccination centre.
+For information on travel vaccination see the Smartraveller website or contact a travel vaccination centre.